CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 In this task, we are setting up a project in Azure AI Foundry by creating and configuring an AI services environment for further experimentation.

-1. In the browser, navigate to https://ai.azure.com/managementCenter/allResources and select Create.
-Then choose the option to **Create new** to create a new AI hub resource.
+1. In the browser, navigate to https://ai.azure.com/managementCenter/allResources.
+Then choose the option **Create new** to create a new AI hub resource.

     ![](./media/aii15.png)